google/fuzztest/doc/domains-reference.md

 }
 FUZZ_TEST(MySuite, DoingStuffDoesNotCrashWithCustomProto).
   WithDomains(Arbitrary<MyProto>()
-      .WithInt32Field("foo", InRange(0, 10))
+      // Always set optional fields
+      .WithOptionalFieldsAlwaysSet()
+      // except fields that contain nested protos.
       .WithOptionalFieldsUnset(IsProtoType)
-      // Other optional fields should be set.
-We don't override the nullness for
+      // and except "foo" field.
+We override the nullness by using the
-      // "foo" (which can be unset or unset), and all proto fields.
-      .WithOptionalFieldsAlwaysSet()
+      // WithInt32Filed (instead of WithInt32FieldAlwaysSet()), which will
+      // enable the fuzzer make this field both set and unset.
+      .WithInt32Field("foo", Arbitrary<int>())
   );
 ```